mtumjinga/youtube-clone-gcp/README.md

 4. Replace `<username>`, `<password>`, and `<dbname>` with your actual values.

-### 6. Enable domain cors origin
+### 6. Enable Domain CORS Origin

 Go to `./server/index.js`
-Edit the http and https domain to your domain
+Edit the http and https domain to your domain:

 ```javascript
     app.use(
       cors({